tdgroot/windesheim-api-versioning-asp/README.md

 # windesheim-api-versioning-asp

-A demo project showing how to implement API versioning in an ASP.NET Core.
+A demo project showing how to implement API versioning in ASP.NET Core.

 ## Routes